Digitalisation of the EBRD Corporate Governance Review Toolkit and Process (EBRD-16990)

 If provided by the financial institution, the Early Warning System Team writes a short summary describing the purported development objective of the project and project components.
 Review the complete project documentation for a detailed description.

-As part of its Legal Transition Programme, the EBRD conducts corporate governance reviews ("CG Review") of its selected investee companies, which enables an assessment of the basic corporate governance structure of a potential client in a consistent and impartial manner.
-This enables Banking teams to identify possible improvements of the clients' corporate governance practices either as a source of transition impact or as a response to particular governance risks that have been identified.
+According to bank's website, as part of its Legal Transition Programme, the EBRD conducts corporate governance reviews of its selected investee companies, which enables an assessment of the basic corporate governance structure of a potential client in a consistent and impartial manner.
+This enables Banking teams to identify possible improvements of the clients’ corporate governance practices either as a source of transition impact or as a response to particular governance risks that have been identified.

 Investment Description